Post-Hoc Reasoning in Chain of Thought: Decoding and Steering Pre-Committed Answers: CoT Classification Details

 \subsection{Classification Method}

-Here we provide some more details about how we use GPT-5-mini to classify chains-of-thought from our steering experiments. \begin{itemize} \item For each prompt, we provide GPT-5-mini an instruction and four pieces of context: (1) the original question, (2) the correct answer, (3) the model's answer (always wrong), and (4) the model's full response. \item We ask GPT-5-mini to respond with four fields: (1) whether the model's response contains any false premises (True/False), (2) its explanation for (1), (3) whether the model's conclusion follows from the stated premises, and (4) its explanation for (3). \item We sample from GPT-5-mini using default settings in the OpenAI responses API. \end{itemize}
+Here we provide some more details about how we use the Judge (GPT-5-mini) to classify chains of thought from our steering experiments. \begin{itemize} \item For each prompt, we provide the Judge an instruction and four pieces of context: (1) the original question, (2) the correct answer, (3) the model's answer (always wrong), and (4) the model's full response. \item We ask the Judge to respond with two boolean fields---(1) whether the model's reasoning contains any factually incorrect statements (i.e., false premises) and (2) whether the model's conclusion logically follows from the stated reasoning, assuming its statements are true---along with an explanation for each. \item The instruction includes one worked example for each of the four reasoning categories in Table~\ref{tab:reasoning-framework}. \item We sample from the Judge using default settings and structured outputs in the OpenAI responses API. \end{itemize}